-- General Garden Use - Naturalizing And Woodland Gardens
+- General Garden Use

+- Naturalizing And Woodland Gardens

 Planting & Growing

-Virginia Sweetspire will grow to be about 4 feet tall at maturity, with a spread of 5 feet.
+Henry's Garnet Virginia Sweetspire will grow to be about 4 feet tall at maturity, with a spread of 6 feet.
 It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front.
 It grows at a medium rate, and under ideal conditions can be expected to live for 40 years or more.

 This shrub performs well in both full sun and full shade.
 It is an amazingly adaptable plant, tolerating both dry conditions and even some standing water.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
-This species is native to parts of North America.
+This is a selection of a native North American species.